 - Recommends, writes, interprets and implements AA/EEO policies and procedures;

-- Provides information, consultation, training and resources to the University community with regard to diversity, harassment and discrimination prevention, retaliation, affirmative action, equal opportunity and disability matters;
+- Provides information, consultation, training and resources to the University community with regard to diversity and inclusion, harassment and discrimination prevention, retaliation, affirmative action, equal opportunity and disability matters;

 - Coordinates requests for reasonable accommodations under the Americans with Disabilities Act (ADA), investigates and resolves ADA complaints, and serves as liaison to the State of Kansas ADA Coordinator.